stefanscheidt/aoc-2021-kt/README.md

 See <https://adventofcode.com/2021>, <https://kotlinlang.org/>.

+See also ["the official GitHub template"](https://github.com/kotlin-hands-on/advent-of-code-kotlin-template) by JetBrains.

 ## Getting Input

 Grab your advent of code session cookie from the browser (the internet will help you)